open/close all folders

-- One-Winged Angel: She has both Bowletta and her ghost form.
+- One-Winged Angel: She has both Bowletta (Cackletta possesing Bowser) and her ghost form.

-- Organic Bra: Bowletta has two large plates on her chest.
+- Organic Bra: When she is Bowletta, she has two large plates on her chest.

 - Our Ghosts Are Different: The final enemy Mario and Luigi face in Superstar Saga is Cackletta's ghost, possessing Bowser.